b4n4n377/flukeOi2000/README.md

-# Getting Started
+### Introduction
-The idea behind this project is to create an emulator for the Fluke9010a device.
+The idea behind this project is to create an emulator for the Fluke 9010A Micro-system Troubleshooter.

-It is heavily inspired by https://sourceforge.net/projects/flukeem/
+It is heavily inspired by an about 10 year old project https://sourceforge.net/projects/flukeem/ which apparently was not finished.

 ###### 1) Download the github project: